Polar-White/gpt-architect/README.md

 php artisan make:gpt-plan
 ```

-The default output will be located at `resources/gpt-plan.txt`.
+The default output will be located at `<project root>/gpt-plan.txt`.

 ## Contributing